hageyahhoo/Agile2020/Agile2020.md

 When I had been managing impacts, I utilized `3 KPIs`; Sales, Profit, and Employee Satisfaction.
 When I had worked at Rakuten, one of senior executives and my supervisor had taught me that every business can measure with this 3 KPIs.
 After that, I have been utilizing it for all activities.

 Here are examples.
 I chose all activities as SET for improving Sales and Profit.
-I implemented test scripts for reducing MTTR, not only for expanding test automation.
+I implemented test scripts for reducing MTTR, not only for expanding Test Automation.
 Additionally, I picked up actions that could affect Employee Satisfaction.
 For decision makers, I focused on discovering and verbalizing their anxieties, and providing quantitative information.
 For Developers and QAs, I tried to stimulate appetites for learning.

 As a result, many colleagues started talking about SET.
 Their interests in SET led collaboration with product development teams, QAs/Test Automators, and Product Managers.
 It meant I could lead problem-solving beyond silos.
 Additionally, decision makers started supporting SET activities positively.
 Quick agreement on the first solution and milestones of SET was a good sign.
 <br />